List of master's degrees in North America: Engineering

 The Master of Engineering (Magister in Ingeniaria) degree is awarded to students who have done graduate work at the master's level in the field of engineering.
 In the United States, engineering candidates are typically awarded MS degrees, although a growing number of schools also offer an MEng (e.g. the University of California, Berkeley).
 The distinction between the two programs varies between schools, but the MS is largely considered an academic degree, whereas the MEng is a professional degree.
 In the UK and Canada, candidates are generally awarded MSc, MASc or MEng degrees.

 In Canada, the Master of Applied Science (MASc) is awarded to master's degree students with a research focus (having completed work leading to a thesis), while an MEng is awarded to master's degree students with a coursework focus and the completion of a research paper.
 The distinction between MASc and MEng is not definite since some universities grant only an MEng and some universities grant only an MASc, be it either research or coursework-focused.

 In Francophone universities, the Master's Degree is referred to as a Maîtrise.
 The Master of Applied Science translates to Maîtrise des sciences appliquées and is abbreviated MScA.
 The Maîtrise in Canada is not equivalent to the Maîtrise in France, nor is the Baccalauréat.
 Canadian French-language degree and title nomenclature are consistent to North American custom.
 The MEng title translates to MIng, though this title cannot be used in one's signature in Québec (nor can BIng), as the title ing. (equivalent of P.Eng. in other provinces) is reserved for members of the provincial board of engineers, the Ordre des ingénieurs du Québec.

 The Master of Science in Engineering is a post-graduate degree to be differentiated from the Master of Engineering.
 It requires a thesis and qualifies students holding it to apply for a Doctor of Philosophy (PhD) in Engineering.

 Environment

-Environment - Available at Concordia University, Montréal, and Université de Sherbrooke (French).